infraence/docs/README.md

 - Load balancing across multiple running instances of your service.
 - Secure internet access without direct exposure of your inference servers to the internet.

+Prerequisites:
+- A GitHub account.
+- Python 3.x installed on your machine, along with pip.

 ## Setting up your service
 1. Go to the [Infraence studio](https://studio.infraence.com/).